Cameron Malveaux

-Cameron Malveaux (born September 22, 1994) is a former American football defensive end.
+Cameron Malveaux (born September 22, 1994) is an American former professional football defensive end.
 Malveaux signed with the Miami Dolphins as an undrafted free agent in 2017.
 He also played for the Arizona Cardinals, Cleveland Browns, and Philadelphia Eagles.
 He played college football at Houston.

 High school

 Malveaux attended Hamshire-Fannett High School in Texas and enrolled at the University of Houston in 2012.

 College career

-Malveaux played in 52 games and finished his career with 81 tackles, 17 for loss and 4 sacks.
+Malveaux played in 52 games with 37 starts, finishing his career with 81 tackles, 17 tackles for loss, and 4 sacks.
 He was a 2016 team captain.

 Professional career

 Miami Dolphins

 Malveaux signed with the Miami Dolphins as an undrafted free agent on May 5, 2017.
-He was waived on September 2, 2017 and was signed to the Dolphins' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Dolphins' practice squad the next day.
 He was promoted to the active roster on December 2, 2017.

 On September 1, 2018, Malveaux was waived by the Dolphins and was signed to the practice squad the next day.
 He was promoted to the active roster on October 2, 2018.
-He was waived on November 13, 2018 and re-signed to the practice squad.
+He was waived on November 13, 2018, and re-signed to the practice squad.